-If you hold a Bachelor’s degree and a Teach English as a Foreign Language Certificate (TEFL) you will be able to teach in an ESL position in most schools.
-You don’t necessarily have to have your degree in a subject matter relating to teaching – you just need to hold a degree in order to qualify for a working visa.
+If you hold a Bachelor’s degree and a Teach English as a Foreign Language Certificate (TEFL), you will be able to teach in an ESL position in most schools.
+You don’t necessarily have to have your degree in a subject matter relating to teaching – you need to hold a degree to qualify for a working visa.

 Having your TEFL certification can help you teach ESL in international schools, and it is quite easy to get your TEFL certificate.
 It normally takes between 2-4 weeks of full-time study to complete, and you have the option of either distance or part-time study as well.